 Vertebrates are living organisms consisting of a backbone and a skeletal system.
 They can move around swiftly and easily without requiring external support at all points in time.

 Birds, as well as mammals, are vertebrates.
 While birds do have hollow bones, their bone structure is much more complex.
-The anatomy of a bird\ ensures that the bones can easily take the support of their bones while landing and taking off.
+The anatomy of a bird\ ensures that the bones can easily take their bones’ support while landing and taking off.
 Mammals, on the other hand, have dense bones that allow them to walk and run easily.

 Another similarity between mammals and birds is the composition of their blood.
 Blood consists of white and red blood cells.
-The red blood cells in both cases contain hemoglobin, which is a protein used by the body to transport oxygen.
+In both cases, the red blood cells contain hemoglobin, which is a protein used by the body to transport oxygen.
 In both mammals as well as birds, the blood is red due to the presence of hemoglobin.